History of Focusrite

 The Focusrite brand was established in 1985 to serve high end professional recording studios.
 Initially, its products were focused on high quality recording and production equipment for professionals.
 Phil Dudderidge acquired the assets of Focusrite Limited in 1989 and began to broaden the range of products to serve a wider customer base of professional, commercial and hobbyist musicians.

-Since 2004, Focusrite has continued to develop its range of innovative products with the introduction of Launchpad in 2009, developing a new niche in EDM and spawning a range of YouTube videos generating millions of views, and the Scarlett USB in 2010, one of the top selling product lines for home studio recording.
+Since 2004, Focusrite has continued to develop its range of innovative products with the introduction of Launchpad in 2009, spawning a range of YouTube videos generating millions of views, and the Scarlett USB in 2010, one of the top selling product lines for home studio recording.

 Focusrite has won many awards in recognition of its achievements to date: